 Look into the turn for traffic and the reference point, and allow for inertia by anticipating about 30 degrees before (half the angle of bank), and roll out smoothly.

-Theoretically the emergency is over; anticipating by half the bank angle will require a reduced rate of rudder application compared to the entry.
-This provides practise in coordination.
+Theoretically, the emergency is over; anticipating by half the bank angle will require a reduced rate of rudder application compared to the entry.
+This provides practice in coordination.

 Smoothly roll wings level with aileron, balance with rudder in the same direction to overcome adverse yaw, and relax the backpressure to re-select the level attitude.
 Most low-powered training aeroplanes require the reduction of power to be delayed on exiting the maximum rate turn.

 Therefore, through ____ knots (normally the same airspeed used in entering straight and level from the climb) reduce power to cruise RPM.

 Once the student has taken you to the training area you should start the exercise with medium level turns, making sure the student notices the attitude.
 Follow with practice of the steep turns from the last lesson, also noting the attitudes required.